 Snorkel, Dive or Boat over Shipwrecks in Emerald Bay

-Underwater adventurers will be stoked to hear about the recently-established Emerald Bay Maritime Heritage Trail, an underwater exploration of shipwrecks scattered across the bottom of Emerald Bay.
+Underwater adventurers will be stoked to discover Emerald Bay Maritime Heritage Trail, an underwater exploration of shipwrecks scattered across the bottom of Emerald Bay.
 Scuba divers can descend to these pristinely preserved watercraft, each with its own unique history and explore the scuttled vessels in one of the most majestic settings in the nation.
 Scattered over four dive sites, the sunken vessels include a wooden barge used to haul cordwood and ferry cars across the lake and a 1915 boat owned by the proprietor of the now-defunct Emerald Bay Resort.

 The shipwreck dives require Scuba experience and a tolerance for cold water, but the adventure represents a truly unique way to experience Tahoe’s beauty, history and lake environment.
 Snorkelers and boaters may be able to view some of the shallower shipwrecks when the conditions are favorable.